nibalizer/istio101-blitz/workshop/exercise-1/README.md

     ```

     c.
 Copy and paste the output command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.

+    > Consider placing the EXPORT command in your bash profile to avoid running these commands every time you open a new shell.

 2. Get basic information about your cluster and its worker nodes.
 This information can help you manage your cluster and troubleshoot issues.